ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 1 OCR + Description:**
 ```
 **Image Description:**
-The image shows two men standing on a bridge, looking out over a scenic view of a river or large body of water with green hills and an island in the background.
-One man is wearing a teal-striped shirt and jeans, while the other is in a plain white shirt and jeans.
-A motorcycle with a red helmet on the handlebar is parked beside them.
-The bridge has orange supports and metal railings.
+The image has a horizontal layout featuring two men standing on a bridge, looking out over a body of water with lush greenery and hills in the background.
+Both men appear relaxed, one wearing a striped green shirt with jeans, and the other in a plain white shirt with jeans.
+A green and white motorcycle with a red helmet on the handlebar is parked beside them.

-There is no visible text in the image itself.
-The setting appears peaceful and possibly symbolizes progress or connectivity, which could relate to themes in an annual development report.
+Key elements:
+- Two men standing and facing the water, seemingly engaged in conversation or observing the scenery.
+- A green and white motorcycle with a red helmet.
+- Red-painted structural beams of the bridge framing the scene.
+- A river or lake with green vegetation and hills beyond.
+- Clear sky with scattered clouds.

+The image contains no visible text, and it emphasizes a natural, tranquil environment with human presence, likely illustrating progress or development in a rural or semi-rural setting as part of the annual development report.
 ```
 ![Image 1](images/2021TrustFundAnnualReports_p36_img1.png)